Friendships Between Women: A Sensational Way to Combat Stress

-We could give you a thousand arguments as to why friendship is beneficial, healthy and necessary for human beings.
+We could give you a thousand arguments as to why friendships between women are beneficial, healthy and necessary.
 But even then, we’d fall short.

 However, there are many studies and work done in the field of social psychology and health that show us something much more particular and interesting about this phenomenon.